 Biofilter trickling filters

-It consists of a single column filled with a synthetic support (usually ceramic or plastic material) in which a biofilm (a layer of microbes that adhere to a surface) develops.
-A gas stream containing the pollutant to be removed is fed through the bed, and a liquid stream circulates through the upper part, which has the function of providing nutrients to the microbes, maintaining humidity and pH conditions, as well as eliminating the products degraded by the microorganisms.
+It consists of a single column filled with a synthetic support (usually ceramic or plastic material) on which a biofilm (a layer of microbes that adhere to a surface) develops.
+The gas stream containing the pollutant to be removed is fed through the bed, and a liquid stream flows through the upper part, which has the function of providing nutrients to the microbes, maintaining the humidity and pH conditions, as well as removing the products degraded by the microorganisms.